mvtavares/fabric-k8s/docs/CHANNELS.md

 ✅ - Updating anchor peers to "peer2" ...
 ```

-In the test network, the configtx.yaml sets the organization [Anchor Peers](https://hyperledger-fabric.readthedocs.io/en/latest/glossary.html?highlight=anchor#anchor-peer)
+In the network, the configtx.yaml sets the organization [Anchor Peers](https://hyperledger-fabric.readthedocs.io/en/latest/glossary.html?highlight=anchor#anchor-peer)
 to "peer1" in the genesis block.
 As such, no additional configuration is necessary for neighboring
 organizations to discover additional peers in the network.

 However, the process of setting the anchor peers on a channel requires a more complicated scripting process, so we
-have included in the test network a mechanism to illustrate how anchor peers may be set on a network after a
+have included in the network a mechanism to illustrate how anchor peers may be set on a network after a
 channel has been constructed.

 Up to this point in the network configuration, the shell scripts orchestrating the remote volumes, peers, and